Urinary tract infection (UTI)

 - Avoid using spermicides, commercial lubricants, perfumes, strong soap, and other bathroom products near the urethra.

 - Vitamin C, especially when taken at night.
-It raises the acidity of the urine, which retards the growth of bacteria in the urinary tract.
-Try to use a high quality vitamin C and not a cheap synthesised product.
+It raises the acidity of the urine, which retards the growth of bacteria in the urinary tract and combats biofilms.
+Try to use a high quality vitamin C and not a cheap synthesised ascorbic acid product.